-“I want to pet the elephant today,“ Brian blurted out between bites of cereal at breakfast.
+“I want to pet the elephant today,“ Brian blurted between bites of cereal at breakfast.
 Their mother was still asleep.
-Tony made a pained face.
+Tony made a face.
 He took Brian to the end of the hall by the time out spot and spoke to him in a whisper.

 The tusks on the elephant were sharp and metallic.
 Some days the tusks even seemed to redden, like with rust—or blood.